Abdul Shakoor Rashad: Political life

 In 1946, Abdul Shakoor was appointed as the Director of Kandahar City Selection Committee and in 1947 he became the Deputy Mayor of Kandahar City.

-At the age of 26, Abdul Shakoor joined the "Weesh Zalmian - ويښ زلميان (Awaken Youth)", an Afghan youth movement.
+At the age of 26, Abdul Shakoor joined the "Weesh Zalmian" (ويښ زلميان), an Afghan youth movement.
 In 1952, he was elected as a representative of Weesh Zalmian to the parliament.
 But due to the opposition of Governor Abdul Ghani Khan and the officials of that time, his vote box was confiscated by the police from the election bureau.
 In this movement the high-profile leaders, writers, activists such as Hasham Maiwandwal (Prime Minister of Afghanistan), Abdul Rauf Benawa, Sadiqullah Reshteen, Faiz Mohammad Angar, Khwakhuzhi Sahib, Abdul Hye Habibi, Noor Mohammad Angar, Bari Jahani, Habibullah Rafi, Gul Pacha Ulfat, Basarki Sahab and others were associated with him.

 Abdul Shakoor remained in Afghanistan during the Russian invasion of Afghanistan (1979–1989) and the Civil War in Afghanistan followed by the withdrawal of the Russian forces form Afghanistan.
 He wrote several poems and articles critical of the communist regimes during the Soviet occupation and the warlords during the civil war.
 For security reasons, most of his works were published by alias names.

 Abdul Shakoor Rashad retired after the communist coup in 1978.
 However, he always kept a close academic relation with the institutions and other academics.

-He died on 1 December 2004 at the age of 83 in Kabul, Afghanistan and he was buried in Kandahar University Campus in Kandahar city.
+He died on 1 December 2004, at the age of 83 in Kabul, Afghanistan.
+He was buried by the Kandahar University campus.

 Books

-A prolific writer, some of his notable publications include:
+Some of his notable publications include: